Nahid51/book-land-library/README.md

 ### `How the Bookland Library was created`

 First of all, the information of all the books has been collected through Google search.
-Then the data is sorted into synchronous data using React.
-From there the user can buy the book of his choice, to create his own library.
+Then the data is sorted into synchronous way using React.
+From UI the user can see the books information easily and buy the book of his choice, to create his own library.

 ### `The purpose of making bookland`